ArcticSnow/TopoPyScale_Documentation/docs/20_FAQ.md

 You may also have a look at the github issues currently [open](https://github.com/ArcticSnow/TopoPyScale/issues?q=is%3Aopen+is%3Aissue) or [closed](https://github.com/ArcticSnow/TopoPyScale/issues?q=is%3Aissue+is%3Aclosed).

-## I have improvements suggestions, how can I bring it up?
+## I have suggestions of improvements, how can I bring them up?
 Please, meet us on Github on the source code repository.
 A number of improvements and new features have been [identified](https://github.com/ArcticSnow/TopoPyScale/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement+).
 If your suggestion is not yet within this list, you may either interact via specific [Issues](https://github.com/ArcticSnow/TopoPyScale/issues), or through the [Discussion](https://github.com/ArcticSnow/TopoPyScale/discussions) page.
 Note: you'll need a Github account.

 ## How to load an existing project whithout having to process the downscaling again?